Erastuskanyatta/Streams-in-Java/index.md

 In this snippet, we have first created an array list.

-If we have an array, called cars for instance, our snippet would be as shown below:
+If we have an array called cars, for instance, our snippet would be as shown below:

 ```java
 import java.util.Arrays;